-The Boulevard de la Croisette, in Cannes, was first suggested as an idea in 1853 and was finally approved in 1857.
-It is 2km long and one of the best loved boulevards in France and home to many of Cannes’ greatest landmarks.
+The Boulevard de la Croisette, which sits in Cannes on France’s famous Riviera, was first suggested as an idea in 1853 and was finally approved in 1857.
+One of the most beloved boulevards in France, it is 2km long and home to many of Cannes’ greatest landmarks.
 It has protected status in France and is a must-see for every visitor.
-Here’s our suggestions for how to spend an afternoon there.
+Here are our suggestions for how to spend an afternoon there.

 At the eastern end of the Croisette is the Marché Forville, Cannes’ best loved market.
 It closes at lunchtime, so this is the place to have your pre-lunch nibbles.
 Head to see one of the vendors, like Julien Rostan, who is a specialist in organic vegetables.
 Buy some fresh olives or succulent tomatoes from him to munch as you walk, smell the fresh flowers and taste some local wine.
 Delicious.

 Opening hours: Tues-Sun, 7am to 1pm.
 Closed Mondays.

 An afternoon wouldn’t be Cannes without a trip to one of the most famous hotels on the strip.
 The hotel was made famous in the 50s by Alfred Hitchcock (it’s here that he filmed part of To Catch a Thief with Grace Kelly) and it plays host to celebrities every year during the Cannes Film Festival.
 After a walk around the hotel itself, arrive at your (pre-reserved) table for drinks.
 It’s the perfect place to dine, under the parasols, on tables on the beach, facing the sea.
 The service is excellent (it’s what you pay for) and the food is great.
 It’s heavy on the budget so if you can’t afford it, eat at one of the other beach clubs and have a drink here instead.

 58 La Croisette, Cannes, +33 (0)4 93 06 40 06